Table of Contents

 National Emergency Notes: Introduction

 A national emergency is an event or circumstance that demands swift and comprehensive action to protect a nation’s security, stability, and well-being.
-The President of India can proclaim an Emergency if he/she is assured that it is justified and can take under the direct charge of the administration of any state.
-President must get a written recommendation from the cabinet before proclaiming an Emergency.
+The President of India can proclaim an Emergency if he/she is assured that it is justified and can take direct charge of the administration of any state.
+The president must get a written recommendation from the cabinet before proclaiming an Emergency.

 - The Emergency provisions are mentioned in Part XVIII of the Constitution, from Articles 352 to 360.
 All these provisions enable the Central government to meet any abnormal situation effectively.

 - During the time of an Emergency, the central government becomes all-powerful and the states go into total control of the Centre.
 This converts the federal structure of democracy into a unitary one without any formal amendment to the Constitution.
-This kind of transformation of the political system from federal during normal times to unitary during Emergency is a unique feature of the Indian constitution.
+This kind of transformation of the political system from federal during normal times to unitary during the Emergency is a unique feature of the Indian constitution.

 - Once a national emergency is proclaimed, the federal structure of the Constitution undergoes significant changes:

 - The Central Government’s executive authority extends to giving directions to any state on matters under the State List.